 \section{LinearizeLLM Workflow}

-\textit{LinearizeLLM} transforms an NLP into an LP/MILP in three succinct stages: (1) a \textit{detection agent} scans the original \LaTeX{} code and reports each unique nonlinear pattern; (2) pattern-specific \textit{reformulation agents} reformulate every detected nonlinear pattern with its tightest detected linearization; (3) the process repeats until no nonlinear patterns can be reformulated by the \textit{reformulation agents}, yielding an LP/MILP optimization problem.
+\textit{LinearizeLLM} transforms an NLOP into an equivalent LP/MILP in three stages: a \textit{detection agent} parses the original NLOP and reports each nonlinear pattern; a deterministic structural policy partitions detected nonlinearity patterns into distinct nonlinear terms and determines the reformulation order; and the loop repeats until no nonlinear patterns remain after being processed by the \textit{reformulation agents}, yielding a linear optimization problem.
+We consider a fixed set of exactly linearizable patterns: absolute value, $\min/\max$, binary--continuous products, linear fractional terms (with denominator sign constraints), and monotone objective transformations.
+Reformulation recipes and required preconditions are given in Appendix~\ref{app:recipes}.